Arnold Downer: Roxburgh hydro power station

-By 11:20 am on 23 July 1956 the lake had filled to the crest of the spillway water.
-With a desperate shortage of electricity affecting the South Island, commissioning of the first of eight machines to be installed in the station immediately commenced.
-Once the engineers were satisfied that the machine was fit for service it was connected at 6 pm to the national grid.
-By the end of the next day, a second machine had completed commissioning and was also connected to the national grid.
+By 11:20 am on 23 July 1956, the lake had filled to the crest of the spillway water.

-The commissioning of Roxburgh removed the need for power restrictions in the South Island and ensured a surplus of power for many years.

 Later career

-Arnold Downer had long been a director of William Cable Holdings, a long established company which by the mid 1950s was looking for opportunities to expand its construction activities.
+Arnold Downer had long been a director of William Cable Holdings, a long established company which by the mid-1950s was looking for opportunities to expand its construction activities.
 As it seemed advantageous to both parties Downer and Company merged with, and became a major subsidiary of, William Cable Holdings in 1954.

-Downer retired as managing director of Downer and Company in 1962 with Callum McLean replacing him.
-In 1964 the William Cable Holdings changed its name to Cable, Price, Downer.
-Downer remained a director of Cable, Price, Downer until 1970.

-Downer was president of the New Zealand Institution of Engineers in 1959 to 60.
-After retiring as managing director of Downers and Company he spent three years on the council of the DSIR.

-Arnold Downer died in Wellington on 16 July 1984, survived by his wife and nephew.

 Awards and honours

-In the 1956 Queen's Birthday Honours, Downer was appointed a Companion of the Order of the British Empire, in recognition of his services as engineer in charge of various public works.
+In the 1956 Queen's Birthday Honours, Downer was appointed a Commander of the Order of the British Empire, in recognition of his services as engineer in charge of various public works.

 Personal life

 Arnold Downer married concert singer Phyllis Lorimer Massey in Sydney on 14 September 1927.
 The couple had no children, but brought up a young nephew of Phyllis's following the death of his mother.